Syria envoy seeks peace as clashes rage

 BEIRUT International envoy Lakhdar Brahimi pursued mediation efforts in Damascus on Tuesday, but there was no pause in the bloodletting as Syrian Christians marked a bleak Christmas Day with prayers for peace.

-"We are here in a cave that symbolizes Syria right now," said a priest standing beside a nativity scene in a grotto.
+"We are here in a cave that symbolises Syria right now," said a priest standing beside a nativity scene in a grotto.

 "It is cold here but the door is open to all refugees," he told Syrian state TV.
 "Amid the hunger, cold and deprivation, we still have hope for peace and love for our country."